TConnellan/Discrete-Event-Simulator-of-Queuing-System/README.md

 A discrete event simulator for a finite item-station-service system in continous time

-Simulate and create/save plots based on the predefined scenarios by calling the create_all_plots(t, save="") where t is your desired time-horizon as a float.
+Simulate and create/save plots based on the predefined scenarios by running main.jl and then calling the create_all_plots(t, save="") where t is your desired time-horizon as a float.
 This requires a pre-existing folder structure of plots
     scen1